WORKSHOPS4GIRLS

 • Make sure they pick an issue they truly care about.

-• Ensure that each Junior has an active role in the project.
+• Ensure that each Junior has an active role in the earning her award.

-• Challenge the Juniors to reach outside their comfort zones.
+• Encourage the Juniors to reach outside their comfort zones.

-• Include education and advocacy to go beyond community service.
+• Incorporate education and advocacy efforts alongside community service.

 Learn the difference between Community Service and Take Action Projects